 Dr Draegebo added: "We have had many cases where teenage, young teenage females have come in saying that they may have been sexually assaulted and they're that intoxicated and are distressed and say, 'I may have been', but they don't even know if they have been or not.

 "On a humane level that is very distressing.
-I'm a parent, I would hate for that to happen to my daughter."'Can't take it'
+I'm a parent, I would hate for that to happen to my daughter."

 Elaine Hindal, chief executive of Drinkaware, said the incidence of drunkenness among under-11s was "really alarming" and parents must be vigilant.

 "It's really unlikely that children are buying alcohol.
 When children talk to us in our research, they tell us they get alcohol from home, primarily from their parents and from friends," she said.

 "But parents need to simply be aware of the dangers of drinking, particularly with younger children.
 Their bodies can't take it, they're more at risk of alcoholic poisoning, they are more likely to be a victim of alcohol-related violence."

 Across the UK, experts agree that fewer children are drinking now than several years ago, but say the amount being consumed by those underage has stayed the same - suggesting those who do drink are consuming more.